 Recent theatre credits as writer/director include Destroyed (2024, Theatre Works/Midsumma Festival), Winona (2022 - 2024 National and International Tour), which was nominated for Best Two Person Show and Best International Show at the Hollywood Fringe awards 2023, Ring, Ring!
 (2021, Theatre Works) and BLITZ (2019, Melbourne Fringe Festival).
 Their work has been supported by Creative Victoria, Regional Arts Victoria, The City of Port Philip, Melbourne Fringe and Midsumma Festival.

-Ebony currently works in the Festivals and Events team at Darebin City Council as a Production Manager.
+Ebony currently works in the Festival and Events team at Darebin City Council as a Production Manager.
 They have previously worked as the Creative Producer at feminist arts company Women’s Circus, and as Midsumma Festival’s Pathways Program Coordinator.
-They also sit on the Access and Inclusion committees at Melbourne Recital Centre and Arts Centre Melbourne, and are incredibly passionate about access and inclusion in the performing arts.
+They are currently a member of the LGBTQIA+ Health Australia and Inclusive Rainbow Voices Advisory Group, and have previously participated in Access and Inclusion initiatives at Melbourne Recital Centre and Arts Centre Melbourne.
 They also work as a production manager for the yearly HOLLER Fest, a festival championing the contributions of women and gender diverse people in the local music industry, and is a judge for the yearly Music Victoria Awards.

 Ebony is a proud member of the Media, Entertainment and Arts Alliance (MEAA).